 Continuing Education and Certification Information

+Many graduates go on to pursue bachelor's degrees in civil engineering.
 Bachelor's degree programs are available in civil engineering and related programs, but they're also difficult to find online.
 Depending on the career they pursue, graduates may wish to obtain certification.
 For instance, surveying technicians may sit for the Certified Survey Technician credential exam offered by the National Society of Professional Surveyors.